greenplum-db/greenplum-database-release-archive/Greenplum-Server-RPM-Packaging-Specification.md

    yum deplist ./greenplum-db-[version C]-[platform]-[arch].rpm
    ```

-4. On every host, as a **non-root** user, follow the Redhat solution for installing RPM packages without root permissions. https://access.redhat.com/solutions/2986251
+4. On every host, as a **non-root** user, follow the Redhat solution for installing RPM packages without root permissions:  <https://access.redhat.com/solutions/2986251>

 The method can cause issue and conflicts with the rpm databse which will cause system to misbehave and leave the system in unstable state.
 Red Hat doesn't support any rpm database to be kept separate other than from /var/lib/rpm.